-The second study visit was scheduled 6-10 weeks after the initial visit to allow for completion of genotyping and calculation of GRS.
-Patients were randomized (1:1) by means of a computergenerated random sequence stratifying for age, sex, and family history for CHD.21 The +GRS arm received genetically informed 10-year CHD risk and the CRS arm received conventional risk factor information alone.
+The second study visit was scheduled 6 to 10 weeks after the initial visit to allow for completion of genotyping and calculation of GRS.
+Patients were randomly assigned (1:1) by means of a computer-generated random sequence stratifying for age, sex, and family history for CHD.21 The GRS arm received genetically informed 10-year CHD risk and the CRS arm received conventional risk factor information alone.